apache/sedona/README.md

 4. Use spatial RDDs to store spatial data and call needed functions

 ### One quick start program
-Please check the "QuickStartProgram.java" in GeoSpark root folder for a sample program with GeoSpark.
+Please check out the "QuickStartProgram.java" in GeoSpark root folder for a sample program with GeoSpark.

 ## Function checklist